Below are some helpful tips for Journal Entry management in Qvinci.

 General Journal Entry Information

-- When Journal Entry functionality is enabled in Qvinci, the sync process will first check for JEs and pull them into QuickBooks before then syncing the latest QuickBooks reporting data back to Qvinci.
+- When Journal Entry functionality is enabled in Qvinci, the sync process first checks for JEs and pulls them into QuickBooks before then syncing the latest QuickBooks reporting data back to Qvinci.
 Therefore, it is possible for the first half of a sync to be successful (JE to successfully sync from Qvinci > QuickBooks) but the second half of the sync to fail for some reason (reporting data from QuickBooks > Qvinci), or even vice versa.
 As such, regardless of sync status, refer to the Journal Entry Management page in Qvinci to determine if a JE successfully imported to QuickBooks from Qvinci.

-- If a user disconnects a file from Qvinci and does not relink the file, the prior Journal Entries that were initiated from Qvinci will stay with the QuickBooks file unless a user removes them from inside of QuickBooks.
+- If a user disconnects a file from Qvinci and does not re-link the file, the prior Journal Entries that were initiated from Qvinci will stay with the QuickBooks file unless a user removes them from inside of QuickBooks.

 Journal Entry Info Related to A/P or A/R Accounts

 - When using Accounts Receivable and Accounts Payable accounts in a Journal Entry they must have a vendor or customer assigned in the Name field.
 An error message will appear if there is no Name associated and the JE cannot be approved until one is added.